mslegrand/pointR/README.md

 ## Building from Source

-0. This can be painful.
+0. Warning, you might find this painful.
 1. [Download pointR](https://github.com/mslegrand/pointR) and build the **pointR** library
 2. [Download ptR](https://github.com/mslegrand/ptR) and place in a folder (like pointR-electron/ptRMigrate)
 3. cd to ptRMigrate and edit script ./build/mklib.sh to copy the ptR lib to 2 locations (for testing & production)
 4. Install node.js, npm, electon
 5. from terminal run **npm start**

-**NOTE** I've built both on linux and mac, but not windows.
+**NOTE** I've built both on linux and mac machines, but not windows.

 ## Reporting issues